 Bryan D. Spinks, Professor of Liturgical Studies and Chair of the Program in Liturgical Studies, Fellow of Morse College.
-Professor Spinks chairs the Program in Liturgical Studies at the Institute and the Divinity School and is known internationally for the extraordinary breadth of his learning.
+Professor Spinks chairs the Program in Liturgical Studies at the Institute and the Divinity School, and is known internationally for the extraordinary breadth of his learning.
 He works on Syriac traditions of liturgy, placing his scholarship in the context of patristics and the early sources of Christian liturgy.
-A priest in the Anglican tradition, Professor Spinks works on a range of reform topics, with publications on Luther, Calvin, Hooker, and Perkins.
-He taught at St. Peter's School in Huntingdon and at the
+A priest in the Anglican tradition, Professor Spinks works on a range of Reformation topics, with publications on Luther, Calvin, Richard Hooker, William Perkins, and most recently on seventeenth-century English and Scottish sacramental theology.
+Before coming to Yale, he taught at St. Peter's School in Huntingdon and at the University of Cambridge, where he was also chaplain of Churchill College.
+He served on the Church of England Liturgical Commission from 1986 to 2001, and was involved in the compilation of Common Worship 2000.
+He is a fellow of the Royal Historical Society.
+B.A., St. Chad's College, University of Durham; Dip.Theol., University of Durham; Cert.Ed., University of Cambridge; M.Th., King's College, University of London; B.D., D.D., University of Durham.